IowaDave/avr-dx/_posts/2024-05-03-compare-avr-da-db-dd.md

 #### Real Time Counter
 * All three Dx devices provide a 16-bit RTC that can be clocked either with an internal 32K oscillator or with an external crystal.
-* ATmega328P has an 8-bit timer that does RTC only with an external crystal.
+* ATmega328P has one 8-bit timer named Timer2 that can do real time counting only with an external crystal.

 #### USART
 * DD - 2